-Where in the program do I create a company archive?
+Where in the program do I create an archive?

-You use the Archive Oldest Fiscal Year utility in Database Administration to archive your company.
+You use the Archive Oldest Fiscal Year utility in Database Administration to archive your accounting data.

 You use the Archive Payroll Data utility in Database Administration to archive your Payroll data.